BrendanCooney/devwear/README.md

 As a Site user/Shopper I can **Receive an email after registering ** so that **Verify that my account registration was successful **
 ![email registration](<media/Email Registration.PNG>)

+USER STORY: <Have a personalised user profile >#9
+As a Site user/Shopper I can **Have a personalised user profile ** so that **View my personal order history **

+USER STORY: <Sort the list of available products>#10 As a Shopper I can Sort the list of available products so that ** I can easily identify the best priced and categorically sorted products**

+USER STORY: <Sort a specific category of a product>#11 As a Shopper I can Sort a specific category of a product so that I can find the best-priced product in a category or sort products in a category

+USER STORY: <Sort multiple categories simultaneously>#12 As a Shopper I can Sort multiple categories simultaneously so that Find the best priced product across categories

+USER STORY: <Search for a product by name or description>#13 As a Shopper I can Search for a product by name or description so that I can find a specific product I'd like to purchase

+devwear #14
+USER STORY: <Easily see what Ive serached for and the number of results>#14 As a Shopper I can Easily see what I've serached for and the number of results so that I can quickly decide whether the product I want is available

+USER STORY: <Easily select the size and quantity of a product>#15 As a Shopper I can Easily select the size and quantity of a product so that Ensure I don’t accidentally select the wrong product quantity or size

+USER STORY: <View Items in my bag to be purchased>#16 As a Shopper I can View Items in my bag to be purchased so that Identify the total cost of my purchase before checkout

+USER STORY: <Adjsut the quantity of a product when purchasing it>#17 As a Shopper I can Adjsut the quantity of a product when purchasing it so that Easily make changes to my purchase before checkout

+USER STORY: <Easily enter my payment information>#18 As a Shopper I can Easily enter my payment information so that I can checkout quickly with no hassles

+USER STORY: <Feel my personal and payment information is safe and secure>#19 As a Shopper I can capability so that ** I can onfidently provide the needed information to make a purchase **

 ## Ecommerce Business Model & Marketing Strategy
 This site sells goods to individual customers, and therefore follows a Business to Customer model.
 It is a simple B2C strategy, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.